The Ultimate Monteverde Itinerary: 34 Best Things To Do

 Camping in Monteverde

 Chira Glamping – Luxury glamping pods with private bathroom and shower, as well as a balcony and hot tub.
 The property features an outdoor communal kitchen with a free minibar which contains all the ingredients you need to whip up a tasty breakfast, as well as a terrace.
-WiFi and private parking is also available.
+WiFi and private parking are also available.

 Camping Monteverde Tino y Carmen – A great spot for those freedom camping in a campervan or 4×4 camper-car, Tino y Carmen is located to the north of Monteverde near El Tigre Waterfall and offers plots of land for vehicles or tents, as well as basic facilities like a sink and fridge.